HOA Parking Violation in Florida: How to Fix or Fight It Fast

 - Move the vehicle to a garage, an approved lot, or off-site storage — then photograph the corrected spot with a timestamp.

-- Register or repair an inoperable or unregistered vehicle, and remove any car cover that drew the citation.
+- Register or repair an inoperable or unregistered vehicle, and remove any car cover that drew the citation — see our dedicated guide to inoperable vehicle and car repair violations if the citation is about the vehicle’s condition rather than where it’s parked.

 - Relocate boats, RVs, and trailers to an approved storage facility; many communities provide a list.